 Applicants eligible for the North Carolina Housing Opportunities and Prevention of Evictions ("HOPE") program are also specifically protected from eviction under this Order.

-Does the Order cover all forms of rental housing?
+Does the CDC Order cover all forms of rental housing?

-The Governor's Order, like the CDC Order, applies to all standard rental housing.
+The CDC Order applies to all standard rental housing.
 It does not cover individuals renting hotels, motels, or other temporary guest home rentals.

 How are tenants protected?